 Ritter W and Akratanakul P. Honey bee diseases and pests: a practical guide, 2006.
 FAO (Food and Agriculture Organization of the United Nations) Agricultural and Food Engineering Technical Report 4.
 ISSN 1814-1137.

 MAAREC.
 Bee Diseases & Their Control .
 MAAREC Publication 4.9.
 Revised November 2005.

 1The number of bees in a typical size honey bee colony and the amount of pollen a colony collects per year vary between references.
 The source for this sentence is The Benefits of Pollen to Honey Bees by Ellis A, Ellis J, O’Malley M, et al. Entomology and Nematology Department, Florida Cooperative Extension, Institute of Food and Agricultural Sciences, University of Florida.
 Publication #ENY152.
 Original publication date September 2010.

 2The European honey bee is also called the common or western honey bee.

 3The number of eggs a queen can lay in one day varies between references.
 The source for this sentence is the Mid-Atlantic Apiculture Research and Extensive Consortium (MAAREC) Web page, The Colony and Its Organization.

-4Four sponsors have oxytetracycline products approved for the control of American foulbrood in honey bees.
+5Four sponsors have oxytetracycline products approved for the control of American foulbrood in honey bees.
 The products are marketed under several NADA and ANADA numbers and under several trade names.
-The sponsors are Pfizer, Inc. (NADA 008-622), Phibro Animal Health (NADA 008-804 and NADA 095-143), Pennfield Oil Co.
-(NADA 138-938 and ANADA 200-026), and Teva Animal Health, Inc. (ANADA 200-247).
+The sponsors are Zoetis Inc. (NADA 008-622), Phibro Animal Health Corp.
+(NADA 008-804 and NADA 095-143), Pennfield Oil Co.
+(NADA 138-938 and ANADA 200-026), and Cross Vetpharm Group Ltd. (ANADA 200-247).
 See Animal Drugs @ FDA for more information.